openstack/ironic/doc/source/admin/troubleshooting.rst

 ``admin`` or ``member`` role.
 Either of those roles will permit a node's ``owner`` or ``lessee`` fields to be changed.
-Executing ``baremetal node list`` commands with this account should show you all baremetal nodes accross all projects.
-Alternatively, If you just want to enable the legacy RBAC policies temporarily to change the fields, that is also an option, although not encouraged, and can be done utilizing the ``[oslo_policy] enforce_scope`` and ``[oslo_policy] enforce_new_defaults``
+Executing ``baremetal node list`` commands with this account should show you all baremetal nodes across all projects.
+Alternatively, if you just want to enable the legacy RBAC policies temporarily to change the fields, that is also an option, although not encouraged, and can be done utilizing the ``[oslo_policy] enforce_scope`` and ``[oslo_policy] enforce_new_defaults``